 Monitoring will primarily be opportunistic in nature (when members are fishing) noting that club fishes at regularly with allocated routine club activities from time to time.
 Club activities usually occur on the weekend.
-An annual interclub event is currently in practice within the Borumba Dam.

 Members will be encouraged to participate in monitoring outside of scheduled club activities.
 Members fish a great deal more often than the average recreational angler, and usually with greater effectiveness.
 One could anticipate monitoring to occur fortnightly or even more frequently in the study area.